lyang1024/rshell/README.md

 ##Error Message

-When an error occur, rshell will return an error message using perror.
+When a command fails, rshell will return an error message using perror and continue the rest of commands.

 ##Testing Method

-1. Write all test cases of one
+1. Include test cases of different type of commands in seperate bash file.
+2. All test files are in the "test" directory.
+3. Run "bin/rshell" first then test the bash files.
+E.g. Type in "./test/single_command.sh" after starting rshell to test commands included in this file.
+4. Special case: the bash file "exit.sh" needs to be run outside rshell environment.
+E.g. "./test/exit.sh"

+Example

 ##Limitations and Bugs